gundb/gun-rtc/README.md

 ## What's the holdup?
 We've been holding off the heavy development until [gun's 0.3](https://github.com/amark/gun/blob/master/CHANGELOG.md) release hit the masses.
 Now that most of the ecosystem has caught up with the release, we're ready to dive back in and build the future.

+> **Update (05/17):** through development, we've come to realize our plugin system could use some love.
+We're hoping to have a release out soon that allows us to build modules (like gun-rtc) without overloading and masking other plugins just to read and write data.
+After we've got that resolved, then we can push forward on gun-rtc without needing hackery.

 Star this repository to get occasional project updates and to aid my narcissism.